Relevant or related legislation

-The relevant legislative regulatory basis framing contracts with consumers is Consumer Rights Protection Law embodying Council’s directive 93/13/EEC of April 1993 on unfair terms in consumer contracts, Directive 1999/44/EC of the European Parliament and of the Council of 25 May 1999 on certain aspects of the sale of consumer goods and associated guarantees etc.
+The relevant legislative regulatory basis framing contracts with consumers is Consumer Rights Protection Law embodying Council’s Directive 93/13/EEC of April 1993 on unfair terms in consumer contracts, Directive (EU) 2019/771 of the European Parliament and of the Council of 20 May 2019 on certain aspects concerning contracts for the sale of goods etc.

 A consumer is a natural person who is not acting in the course of his or her business or profession.